R-a-y-Zhang/scout/java.md

 ```

 Lines 1-4 are the attributes of the class, i.e. the properties of the class.
 Lines 5 to 10 consists of the
-constructor of the class, which does what it sounds like it does: constructs the class.
+constructor of the class, and does what you would expect it to: constructs the class.
 Notice that the
 constructor does not have a return type: The thing that the constructor returns is an instance of the
 class.